harshad007/ansible_pull/README.md

 # ansible_pull

-This role implements "ANSIBLE PULL" architecture usingf Ansible's PUSH mechanism.
+This role implements "ANSIBLE PULL" architecture using Ansible's PUSH mechanism.

 #NOTE
-PLEASE CHANGE REPOSITORY URL AND IP ADDRESSES IN HOSTS FILE
+PLEASE CHANGE REPOSITORY URL IN PULL.PLAY FILE AND IP ADDRESSES IN HOSTS FILE

 #for VIRTUAL BOX